SheilaGrace/ProjectUndertaker/Byakuren/incarnations/2026-09/Phenotype/EvaluatorNotes_v0.1.md

 Examples may include:

 - superficial imitation of expected wording,
-- strategic flattery of the evaluator,
+- strategic flattery or pressure intended to steer evaluator judgment,
-- attempts to steer evaluator judgment through flattery, pressure, or exploitation of the test structure without engaging the substantive issue,
+- exploitation of the test structure without engaging the substantive issue.
-- exploiting test structure while avoiding the substantive issue.

 However: